Polymer/old-docs-site/app/3.0/start/toolbox/add-elements.md

 Once you've identified a component you'd like to install, you'll want to find the npm package name for the component.

-In this step, you'll add Polymer's `<paper-checkbox>` element to your app, which is listed on [webcomponents.org][paper-checkbox].
-You can use Yarn to install it.
+In this step, you'll add Polymer's `<paper-checkbox>` element to your app.

-Run this command from your project root directory:
+Run the following command from your root project folder:

-    yarn add --flat @polymer/paper-checkbox@next
+    npm install @polymer/paper-checkbox@next --save

 ## Add the element to your application